openworm/open-worm-analysis-toolbox/README.md

 **File processing:** The Schafer Lab chose to structure their experiment files using the  “Heirarchical Data Format, Version 5” (HDF5) format , ending with the extension .MAT.
 We are using the Python module H5PY to extract the information from the Schafer Lab files.

-The structure of the files is described at a high level starting on page 183 of Ev Yemeni’s 2011 thesis [3] or in the supplemental material of his 2013 Nature Methods paper[4].
+The structure of the files is described at a high level starting on page 183 of Ev Yemeni’s 2011 thesis [3] or in the supplemental material of his 2013 Nature Methods paper [5].
 In [2], for example, there are 23135 frames describing 899.9515 seconds of worm movement (900 seconds is 15 minutes)

 **Markdown editor:** http://markdownpad.com/